Benbebop/Benbebot/tables/bullshitPrivacyPolicy.md

 When you open the Website, our servers automatically record information that your browser sends.
 This data may include information such as your device’s IP address, browser type, and version, operating system type and version, language preferences or the webpage you were visiting before you came to the Website and Services, pages of the Website and Services that you visit, the time spent on those pages, information you search for on the Website, access times and dates, and other statistics.

-Information collected automatically is used only to identify potential cases of abuse and establish statistical information regarding the usage and traffic of the Website and Services.
-This statistical information is not otherwise aggregated in such a way that would identify any particular User of the system.
+Information collected automatically is used to identify potential cases of abuse and establish statistical information regarding the usage and traffic of the Website and Services.
+This statistical information is otherwise aggregated in such a way that would identify any particular User of the system.

 Collection of personal information
 ----------------------------------